timmitra/timmitra/README.md

 #### Work

 I'm an Sr. Engineering Manager, iOS at SpotHero since July 2022.
-I was iOS Engineering Manager at TD Banke from January 2016 to June 2022.
+I was iOS Engineering Manager at TD Bank from January 2016 to June 2022.

 #### Conference Talks